bioidiap/bob.pad.base/doc/vanilla_pad_features.rst

  Vanilla PAD features
 ======================

-Most of the available features are equivalent to the ones defined in :ref:`bob.bio.base.vanilla_biometrics_advanced_features`.
+Most of the available features are equivalent to the ones defined in :any:`pipeline_simple_features`.
 However, there are some variations, and those are presented below.

 Database interface